 The drink menu is extensive.
 A Sangria compliments any meal.
 A take home hand painted Sangria pitcher is available if you would like a souvenir to commemorate your visit.

 Service was a bit slow, although the restaurant was extremely busy, both inside and out.
 There were dozens of waiters; however, they were struggling to keep up with the high demand.

 The Sarasota location offers a beautiful location right in the middle of St. Armand’s Circle, an upscale dining and shopping neighborhood.
 Both indoor dining and an outdoor covered patio with ceiling fans (for those unbearably hot Florida afternoons) are offered.

 The atmosphere is fantastic, whether you choose to sit indoors or outdoors.
-Sitting out on the outside patio offers you a more casual atmosphere, while the indoor dining area is beautiful with lush plants and attractive artwork.
+The patio is a bit more casual, while the indoor dining area is a bit fancier with lush plants and attractive artwork.

 Columbia is the go-to spot for Spanish/Cuban cuisine in Sarasota.
 At Columbia, you will be treated to great tasting Spanish fare in a welcoming, upscale casual Mediterranean atmosphere.